somsubhra04/somsubhra.github.io/_pages/contact.md

 Friends, feel free to contact me regarding discussions about academics, collabs etc!

 The best way to get in touch with me is via email.

-Generally I don't engage in discussions via my smail id if I don't know you personally or the email is received from an external organisation with a public domain (like Gmail.com etc).
-Apologies.
-However, if you know my IITM smail and are writing from your institute domain, welcome!
-Else, kindly communicate using my personal email address provided above.